Short Game Course intro thumbnail

 3. Ease Up On the Grip Pressure

-When you grip the club too tightly it leads to tension in your arms and shoulders.
-This tension makes you utilize the incorrect muscles in the chip shots (hands) and creates a more inconsistent golf shot.
+When you grip the club too tightly, it leads to tension in your arms and shoulders.
+This tension causes you to use the incorrect muscles in your chip shots (hands) and results in a more inconsistent golf shot.

-You’ll have to experiment a bit with the amount of grip pressure.
+You’ll need to experiment with the amount of grip pressure.
 If you currently struggle with chipping, you may be a 10 on a scale of one to 10; start by getting that down to a 7.
 From there, move closer to 5 if possible.

 4. Larger Grips Can Help

-Instead, choose a golf club with a slightly larger grip, which allows for reduced tension in the hands and wrists, comfort, and improved accuracy through the golf ball.
+Instead, choose a golf club with a slightly larger grip, which allows for reduced tension in the hands and wrists, comfort, and improved accuracy with the golf ball.

-If you currently have a standard-size grip, start by going to midsize.
+If you currently have a standard-size grip, start by switching to a mid-size grip.

 5. No Tension Through Impact